pivotal/docs-tap/app-live-view/install.hbs.md

     Verify that `STATUS` is `Reconcile succeeded`.

-## <a id='install-alv-conventions'></a> Install Application Live View Conventions
+## <a id='install-alv-conventions'></a> Install Application Live View conventions

-To install Application Live View Conventions:
+To install Application Live View conventions:

 1. List version information for the package by running: